thclark/python-library-template/README.md

 - Please raise an issue on the board (or add your $0.02 to an existing issue) so the maintainers know what's happening and can advise / steer you.

-- Create a fork of {{library_name}}, undertake your changes on a new branch, named like *issue-84* or similar.
+- Create a fork of {{library_name}}, undertake your changes on a new branch, (see `.pre-commit-config.yaml` for branch naming conventions).
 To run tests and make commits, you'll need to do something like:
 ```
 git clone <your_forked_repo_address>    # fetches the repo to your local machine